GEM-benchmark/NL-Augmenter/transformations/disability_transformation/README.md

 # Disability/Differently Abled Transformation ♿
-This transformation changes outdated names of disabilities with more appropriate ones which are now used.
+This transformation changes outdated names of disabilities with more appropriate and respectful ones which are now used in the modern.

 Author: A.T. (atabassum.bee15seecs@seecs.edu.pk)

 Affiliation: --

 ## What type of a transformation is this?